PokeAPI/pokebase/README.rst

 Testing
 =======

-Python unittests are in a separate ``tests`` directory, and can be run via ``python -m tests``.
+Python unit tests are in a separate ``tests`` directory and can be run via ``python -m tests``.